Jude-summery/lighthouse-back/README.md

-# lighthouse-back
-the back-end of lighthouse
+# the back-end of lighthouse